 The CapTech Ground Systems focus on technologies related to: Ground platforms, Unmanned Ground Vehicles, Soldier Systems, and Other battlefield topics including: C-IED, Mobility and Counter-Mobility and Camps.
 The CapTech Ground Systems address topics through a system perspective that include but not limited to fully integrated, re-configurable and up-gradable platforms and mission systems, enhanced platform and occupants survivability and protection, enhanced autonomy and ground traffic insertion of unmanned ground vehicles, enhanced agility and performance of soldier systems as well as effective protection against all IEDs and mines including IED detection and identification.

-- CapTech Guidance & Control
+- CapTech Guidance, Navigation and Control

 The technologies provide components to the systems CapTechs and can in the future act as conduit with the Commission where dual use synergies are possible on the component level.
 Example areas would be robotics, indoor navigation for first responders and aircraft guidance and control.